Does your freelance web design future include other freelancers?

 In this post, we’ll take an even closer look at coworking and the latest freelancing trend, hives.
 We’ll examine some of the benefits (and drawbacks) of each.

-If you liked this post, you may also like How to Transition from a Freelance Web Designer to a Lucrative Consulting Business.
+If you liked this post, you may also like 70+ Easy Ways to Promote Your Design Services.

 Benefits of Coworking

 Before we look at the benefits of coworking, it’s important to explain what coworking is.
 Coworking occurs when several independent workers share the same office space.